Foundations of Professional Etiquette

-Performance etiquette extends far beyond mere politeness; it is a professional code that communicates your reliability, respect for the ensemble, and readiness to collaborate.
-For low brass players—trombones, bass trombones, and tubas—audition committees and conductors observe not only your sound but also your demeanor, efficiency, and adaptability.
-The first impression you make begins before you play a single note.
+Performance etiquette represents a professional code that signals your reliability, respect for the ensemble, and readiness to collaborate.
+For low brass players—tenor trombone, bass trombone, and tuba—audition committees and conductors evaluate not only your sound but also your demeanor, efficiency, and adaptability.
+The impression you create begins before you play a single note, and it often carries as much weight as your performance.

 Punctuality and Preparation

-Arriving at least twenty minutes early for an audition or rehearsal gives you time to acclimate to the room’s acoustics, warm up methodically, and calm your nerves.
-Bring all necessary materials: your instrument (in good working order), a clean printed copy of your excerpts with measure numbers marked, a pencil, a tuner, a metronome, and any mutes you might require.
-Being organized demonstrates that you take the opportunity seriously.
+Arriving at least thirty minutes early for an audition or rehearsal gives you time to acclimate to the room’s acoustics, warm up methodically, and calm your nerves.
+Bring all necessary materials: your instrument in good working order, a clean printed copy of your excerpts with measure numbers clearly marked, a pencil, a tuner, a metronome, and any mutes you require.
+For trombone players, include a backup mouthpiece and slide lubricant.
+Tuba players should carry a spare mouthpiece and a small towel.
+Being fully prepared demonstrates that you take the opportunity seriously.
 For rehearsals, arrive with your music set up and your horn assembled before the downbeat.
 Conductors respect players who are ready to work from the first moment.

 Dress Code and Demeanor

 Business casual remains the standard for most professional auditions in North America and Europe: collared shirts, blazers or sweaters, slacks, and closed-toe shoes.
-Avoid anything that rustles, clanks, or restricts your breathing.
+Avoid anything that rustles, clanks, or restricts your breathing or slide arm movement.
+Trombone players should ensure their jacket does not impede their slide arm extension.
+Tuba players need clothing that allows comfortable posture with the instrument.
 Your presentation signals that you view the audition as a professional engagement.
 During rehearsals, follow the orchestra’s dress code for concerts and casual wear for rehearsals—but always err on the side of neatness.
 Good posture and a calm, focused expression reinforce your musical confidence.
+Avoid nervous habits such as tapping your foot, clicking your mouthpiece, or adjusting your stand repeatedly.

 Interacting with the Panel and Staff

 When you enter the audition room, greet the panel with a brief “Good morning” or “Good afternoon.”
-Wait for instructions before introducing yourself or your excerpts.
+Wait for instructions before announcing yourself or your excerpts.
 Some panels prefer anonymity and will provide a number; others may ask you to state your name.
-Follow their lead.
-If they request you to announce your excerpts, do so clearly and concisely: “Beethoven’s Leonore Overture No. 3 offstage solo, then the opening of Ein Heldenleben.”
-Avoid extraneous commentary.
-When the panel thanks you, respond with a polite “Thank you” and exit without lingering.
+Follow their lead precisely.
+If they request you to announce your excerpts, do so clearly and concisely: “Beethoven’s Leonore Overture No. 3 offstage solo, followed by the opening of Ein Heldenleben, then the Boléro solo.”
+Avoid extraneous commentary or self-deprecating remarks.
+When the panel thanks you, respond with a polite “Thank you,” collect your materials, and exit without lingering.
 This efficient professional exchange leaves a lasting positive impression.
+Do not ask how you performed or seek feedback at the audition—that communication comes later, if at all.

 Mastering the Presentation of Low Brass Excerpts

 How you present each excerpt affects the panel’s perception of your musicality, technical control, and reliability.
-Low brass excerpts often carry significant solos or crucial rhythmic figures; your execution must be both confident and clean.
+Low brass excerpts often carry significant solos or crucial rhythmic figures.
+Your execution must project both confidence and cleanliness.
+The panel is listening for sound quality, rhythmic accuracy, dynamic range, and stylistic understanding—all within a compressed timeframe.

 The Confident Entrance

 Walk to your seat or playing position with purposeful, unhurried steps.
 Set up your instrument calmly: if you play trombone, remove the slide from the case and attach it to the bell section without rushing.
+Secure the slide lock and check that the slide moves freely.
 For tuba players, secure the mouthpiece and position the instrument on your lap or stand.
 Soft, efficient movements reduce extraneous noise and project control.
-The panel sees you before they hear you; a composed setup suggests a composed performer.
+The panel sees you before they hear you.
+A composed setup suggests a composed performer.
+Avoid rushing through setup—taking an extra ten seconds to position your stand and chair properly is far better than adjusting mid-performance.

 Tuning and Setup Protocol

 Tune to the designated pitch (usually A=440 Hz) using a tuner or a reference tone if provided.
-Do this quickly—no more than a few seconds.
-For trombone, tune the fundamental on second position B-flat; for tuba, use a comfortable low register note.
-Avoid excessive adjustments.
+Do this quickly—no more than ten seconds.
+For trombone, tune the fundamental on second position B-flat, then check the overtone series across positions.
+For tuba, use a comfortable low register note and verify intonation across your range.
+Avoid excessive adjustments or repeated tuning.
 While tuning, maintain your stage posture; do not slouch over the tuner.
 Once tuned, set the tuner aside and focus on the music.
 If the panel asks you to play a warm-up note or scale, comply briefly and professionally.
+This is not the moment to showcase your full range—just a clean, centered sound that confirms your setup.

 Phrasing and Musicality within the Excerpt

 Low brass excerpts are not merely technical exercises; they are fragments of orchestral masterpieces.
 Approach each one with a clear sense of its role in the larger work.
-For example, the famous trombone solo from Mahler’s Symphony No. 3 must sing with lyrical legato and dynamic shaping, while the opening of Wagner’s Tannhäuser overture demands brilliant, accented articulation.
-Study orchestral recordings to internalize tempo, style, and phrasing preferences.
+The famous trombone solo from Mahler’s Symphony No. 3 must sing with lyrical legato and dynamic shaping, conveying the post-horn character Mahler intended.
+The opening of Wagner’s Tannhäuser overture demands brilliant, accented articulation with precise rhythmic energy.
+For bass trombone, the solo from La Mer by Debussy requires a dark, covered tone and careful dynamic control.
+Tuba players should approach the Pictures at an Exhibition solo with a singing quality that belies the instrument’s size.
+Study at least three different orchestral recordings of each excerpt to internalize tempo, style, and phrasing preferences.
 During the audition, play every note with intention.
-If you make a small slip, do not stop or react visibly; continue as if it did not happen.
-Most panels value recovery and forward motion over perfection.
+If you make a small slip, do not stop or react visibly—continue as if it did not happen.
+Most panels value recovery and forward motion over note-perfect rigidity.

 Handling Instructions and Changing Parameters

-Sometimes the panel will ask you to play an excerpt again at a different tempo or style.
+Sometimes the panel will ask you to play an excerpt again at a different tempo, style, or dynamic level.
 Listen carefully and acknowledge the request with a simple “Understood” or “Yes.”
 Do not argue or ask “Why?”
 This tests your flexibility and coaching ability.
-Adjust your performance immediately and execute the new instruction.
-Your ability to adapt on the spot demonstrates professionalism and ease under pressure.
+Adjust your performance immediately and execute the new instruction with conviction.
+If you are asked to play something you do not know, respond honestly: “I am not familiar with that excerpt, but I will do my best.”
+The panel respects honesty over bluffing.
+Your ability to adapt on the spot demonstrates professionalism and ease under pressure, qualities that matter immensely in the rehearsal room.

 Section-Specific Etiquette for Low Brass Players

 Each low brass instrument has unique performance contexts within the orchestra.
-Understanding these subtleties deepens your etiquette.
+Understanding these subtleties deepens your etiquette and helps you integrate effectively into the section.

 Trombone Sections: Blend and Balance